RoccoRakete/hyprland-dots/README.md

 ---

 # ⏰ **Updates**
+ * Added the ability to set GTK-Themes/Icons directly from the ags config.
+ * Pywal-Themes can also be set from the ags config.
  * Needs Ags v1.4.0 to work correctly now...
  * Rofi Wallpaper switcher is now available.
- * Added a systemresource monitor to the bar!
+ * Added a systemresource monitor to the bar.

 # 🔧 **Stuff used**
 * GTK-Theme: [Gruvbox theme by me.](https://github.com/RoccoRakete/gruvbox-gtk-theme)